2sic/2sxc-docs/2sxc Docs Generator/basics/images/guide/index.md

 <img src="./assets/image-configuration.jpg" class="full-width" width="100%">

-**Important**

-This button is only available
+**Important**: The config-button is only available...
-1. IF it has been enabled
+1. ...IF it has been enabled
-1. and IF the file is an image
+1. ...and IF the file is an image
-1. and IF the file "belongs" to the item being edited
+1. ...and IF the file "belongs" to the item being edited
-    If the file is a general file from another item or from the root folder, the metadata is not available.
+    _If the file is a general file from another item or from the root folder, the metadata is not available._
-    This is important because files from elsewhere could be shared, and editing the metadata could have unexpected side-effects.
+    _This is important because files from elsewhere could be shared, and editing the metadata could have unexpected side-effects._

 ## Part 2: Image Metadata